 What are the most common dental emergencies?
 How to manage a dental emergency?

-If you have a knocked-out tooth, your emergency dentist will ask you to preserve the tooth and bring it to the emergency dental clinic.
-You’ll have to hold the tooth by the crown, wash it off without scrubbing its surface, and then place it in an airtight container with some warm salt water, milk, or even your saliva.
+If you have a knocked-out tooth, your emergency dentist will ask you to preserve it and bring it to the emergency dental clinic.
+You’ll have to hold the tooth by the crown, wash it off without scrubbing its surface, and then place it in an airtight container with warm salt water, milk, or even your saliva.
 You can also try holding the tooth between the socket, if possible.
 As such, you should be prepared with a first aid kit, an airtight container, pain medications, and your emergency walk-in dentist number.

 The following are the most common dental emergencies:

 - Knocked-out teeth